matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ```

 #### Internal iterator

 ```java
 alphabets.forEach(l -> l.toUpperCase());
 ```

-## Obserer pattern
+## Observer pattern

 - Variables announce changes to their states
 - Other object subscribe to listen to those changes

-- PUBLISHERS : Object that publish these updates
+- Publishers : Object that publish these updates
-- SUBSCRIBERS : Objects that sbscribe to listen to these updares
+- Subscribers : Objects that subscribe to listen to these updates
-- THE CALLBACK : The code that gets executed when an update is published
+- The callback : The code that gets executed when an update is published

-Publishers announce different types of updates - each of which is referred to as **AN EVENT** Button clicked, hover
+Publishers announce different types of updates - each of which is referred to as **An event** Button clicked, hover
 The term callback refers to the fact that this code belongs to the subscriber object.
 But is called by the publisher object when the event occurs.

-- Publisher, Subscriber, Listener or Event?
+### Publisher, Subscriber, Listener or Event?

 - Listener : The command object with the code that gets executed when something happens
 - Publisher : The object that announces that something has happened
 - Subscribers, Observers : The object that wait for something to happen
 - Subscribers, Observers : The object that register to be informed of changes
 - Event : The something that happens

-- How are the observer and the command pattern related?
+### How are the observer and the command pattern related?

-    - The publisher maintains a list of command objects and executes their code when an event occrs
+- The publisher maintains a list of command objects and executes their code when an event occurs
 - The command objects are part of the controller, and the observer are part of the view

-- When a publisher frees an updates how do subscribers become aware of it?
+### When a publisher frees an updates how do subscribers become aware of it?

 - The publisher has a list of listeners, and Java cycles through them and Executes the callback function they had specified.

 ```java
 public interface Publisher {}